edgecollective/edge-blog/posts/colorado.md

 <div class='img-with-caption'>
 <a href="/img/harold/cable_wrapped.png"><img src="/img/harold/cable_wrapped.png" ></a>

+Low-loss signal cable.

 </div>

 The seller provides a chart with the "total signal loss" over the course of the cable:

 <div class='img-with-caption'>
 <a href="/img/harold/cable_loss.png"><img src="/img/harold/cable_loss.png" ></a>

+Example of calculated values for signal loss in a particular cable.

 </div>

 (Note: a general reference for signal loss per foot through various cable types at various frequences can be found [here](https://www.w4rp.com/ref/coax.html)).